 - 1 dried bay leaf

-- 1 sprig fresh thyme, plus 2 tablespoons chopped fresh thyme
+- 1 sprig thyme, plus 2 tablespoons chopped thyme leaves

 - 1/2 teaspoon whole black peppercorns